annegentle/docs-cloud-servers/rst/devguide/api/DELETE_delete_image_images_image_id_.rst

 This operation deletes the specified image from the system.
 Images are immediately removed.

-Specify the image ID as id in the URI.
+Specify the image ID in the URI.